Cory (company): Cory since 1945

 In 2010, Mucking stopped receiving London's waste and was later reclaimed for community and environmental use to create the Thurrock Thameside Nature Discovery Park.

 In 2012, Cory Environmental was awarded an eight-year contract to provide the waste collection services throughout the county of Cornwall, and opened the Riverside 1 energy from waste (EfW) facility, one of the UK's largest EfW facilities, in Belvedere, Kent.
-In 2020, Cory secured planning permission to develop the Riverside Energy Park.

 In June 2015, it was announced that Biffa had bought the Cory waste collection business, Cory Environmental Municipal Services Limited, for £13.5 million.
 In 2016, the company was rebranded as Cory Riverside Energy.
-In 2017, the business completed a major restructure and refinance, having sold its collections, waste brokerage and landfill businesses. and in 2021 it was rebranded simply as Cory.
+In 2017, the business completed a major restructure and refinance, having sold its collections, waste brokerage and landfill businesses, and in 2021 it was rebranded simply as Cory.

+In 2020, Cory received planning permission to build a second EfW facility, Riverside 2, adjacent to its existing one in Belvedere.
+The company is also developing a district heat network at Belvedere with Vattenfall.
+Construction of Riverside 2 started in early 2023 and the plant is scheduled to be completed and operational in 2026.

+In 2021, Cory announced plans for one of Europe's largest Carbon Capture and Storage (CCS) facilities in Belvedere, with a planning application for the facility following in late 2023.
+The proposed development was expected to take up to 11.7% of the 25.5 hectares of land at the adjacent Crossness Nature Reserve.
+A campaign group and petition was established in December 2023 to oppose the development.
+The petition generated 2,790 signatures.
+In June 2024, the campaign group sought to raise £8000 to fight the plans.